Washington National Opera: The Opera Society of Washington

-The early years, 1956 to 1966
+The first decade

-Four months later, the Society staged a double bill of Gian Carlo Menotti's opera The Old Maid and the Thief along with his ballet The Unicorn, The Gorgon, and the Manticore.
-It was very successful with both the public and critics alike.
-Successful presentations followed from November 1957 onwards: Fidelio; Ariadne auf Naxos; Idomeneo; a double bill of Schoenberg's Erwartung and Stravinsky's Le Rossignol (conducted by the composer); and a December 1961 The Magic Flute which resulted in an invitation from President John F. Kennedy at the White House for some excerpts from the opera.
+Four months later, the Society staged a double bill of Gian Carlo Menotti's opera The Old Maid and the Thief and his ballet The Unicorn, The Gorgon, and the Manticore.
+It was successful with the public and critics alike.
+Successful presentations followed from November 1957: Fidelio; Ariadne auf Naxos; Idomeneo; a double bill of Schoenberg's Erwartung and Stravinsky's Le Rossignol (conducted by the composer); and a December 1961 The Magic Flute which resulted in an invitation from President John F. Kennedy at the White House for some excerpts from the opera.